Asymptotic stability of laser-driven lightsails: Enhancement by optical dispersion engineering in gratings: Lightsail geometry

 The relativistic aberration and Doppler shift's dependence on position along the sail provide the damping mechanisms~\cite{Mackintosh:2024aa}: \paragraph{Damping force} Consider a sail with a non-zero velocity transverse to the laser axis.
 Due to relativistic aberration, the laser light is incident at an angle $\theta'\neq 0 $ that is proportional to the transverse velocity [Fig.~\ref{fig:effects}(b)].
-By properly designing the angle dependence of scattered orders, aberration can result in a transverse force proportional to and opposite the transverse velocity~\cite{Lin:2024aa}, i.e. a damping force. \paragraph{Damping torque} A sail rotating clockwise around its CoM as in Fig.~\ref{fig:effects}(c) has a higher velocity away from the laser on its left tip than on the right tip.
+By properly designing the angle dependence of scattered orders, aberration can result in a transverse force proportional to and opposite the transverse velocity~\cite{Lin:2024aa}, \textit{i.e.} a damping force.
+For plane-mirror sails such as the V-mirror [Fig.~\ref{fig:enhance}(a)], the scattering is highly restricted: small changes in incident angle lead to small changes in forces on the two mirrors.
+For dispersive sails such as gratings, small changes in angles can lead to a large redistribution of scattered power between the diffraction orders [Fig.~\ref{fig:enhance}(b)].
+Through judicious design of the grating geometry, power can be preferentially distributed into the orders responsible for damping forces, thus enhancing the damping compared to plane-mirror designs. \paragraph{Damping torque} A sail rotating clockwise around its CoM as in Fig.~\ref{fig:effects}(c) has a higher velocity away from the laser on its left tip than on the right tip.
 Light on the left tip is redshifted relative to the light on the right tip, carrying less momentum.
-There is thus a force imbalance leading to a torque countering the rotation, i.e. a damping torque.
-The argument is presented for a simple mirror, but we will show in Sec.~\ref{sec:results} that this effect can be enhanced dramatically when reflection coefficients depend on wavelength, as small differences in wavelength can become large differences in forces between the left and right sides.
+There is thus a force imbalance leading to a torque countering the rotation, \textit{i.e.} a damping torque.
+The argument is presented for a simple mirror, but as shown in Fig.~\ref{fig:enhance}(b), the damping torque can be enhanced dramatically when reflection coefficients depend on wavelength.
+With a well-designed grating, small differences in incident wavelength can become large differences in forces between the left and right sides.
+We will show how to optimize gratings to enhance both damping forces and damping torques in Sec.~\ref{sec:results}.

-The scattering properties affect restoring and damping forces and torques, but also lead to cross-coupling, i.e. torques due to translation and forces due to rotation.
+The scattering properties affect restoring and damping forces and torques, but also lead to cross-coupling, \textit{i.e.} torques due to translation and forces due to rotation.
 The system is thus rich in dynamics and requires careful optimization to achieve asymptotic stability.

 While the relevant effects are perhaps conceptually straightforward, their quantitative analysis requires careful consideration of the dynamics and momentum four-vectors of the light in different reference frames, and appropriate parameterization which we detail below.